simpleanalytics/docs/_docs/20_install-script/25_proxy.md

 > You can change the path that you proxy from (`/simple/`) to something else.
 Make sure to also update that in the second `proxy_pass` (`&path=/simple`).

-If you reload your NGINX config with `sudo nginx -t && sudo nginx -s reload` you should be able to visit the script at `https://example.com/proxy.js`.
+Reload your NGINX config with `sudo nginx -t && sudo nginx -s reload`.

 </details>